Guide to Industrial Wastewater Discharge Permits and Fees

 Information

 Environmental Services issues permits to industries based on the quality and volume of their wastewater discharges.
-The permits require industries to treat wastewater to meet pollutant limits, monitor for pollutants, submit compliance reports, and follow other requirements outlined in their permits.
+Permits require industries to treat wastewater to meet pollutant limits, monitor pollutants, submit compliance reports, and follow other requirements.
+Learn more on this page.

 On this page

-The first step in determining if your company needs a permit to discharge wastewater to the sanitary sewer is to complete an Industrial and Commercial Environmental Survey and submit the survey to the City.
-Environmental Services will review the completed survey and notify the business:
+If you are unsure whether or not you need a permit or authorization to discharge wastewater to the sanitary sewer, the first step is to complete an Industrial and Commercial Environmental Survey.
+Environmental Services will review the completed survey and notify you if:

 Complete the Industrial and Commercial Environmental Survey